slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"In order to think you have to risk being offensive."
 -- Jordan Peterson*
+> *"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
+-- Friedrich Nietzsche*

 - every snowflake is different but all snow is the same.
 -->